1jour1vin

 Wine rated 90/100

 Bright golden color.
-Intense nose with a hint of oak and creamy notes of butterscotch, accompanied by fresh herbs, lemongrass, lime, and ripe pear.
+Intense on the nose, with a subtle hint of oak and creamy notes of buttered caramel, accompanied by fresh herbs, lemongrass, lime, and ripe pear.
 The palate is fresh and round, with aromas of young, tart fruit, well-integrated oak, and a long, clean finish.

 Loading...